 Even though there are so many different defined “neighborhoods”, it can be hard to physically tell the difference between leaving one and arriving in another.
 You’ll notice the changes mostly by the way apartments are priced in different parts of the city.

-The downtown area of Eugene has been gentrified in recent years and is seen as a “cool up and coming area”.
-A one bedroom apartment in downtown will run you $735.00 a month on the low end to $825.00 a month on the high end.
+At the downtown area of Eugene, a one bedroom apartment in downtown will run you $735.00 a month on the low end to $825.00 a month on the high end.

 In the Cal Young neighborhood, an area directly north of downtown, a one bedroom apartment starts at $735.00 per month and tops out at around $760.00.

 Crest Drive is located in the southwestern part of the city and is one of the areas we recommend looking into.
-In addition to being safer, it’s also cheaper than other neighborhoods, with a one bedroom apartment leasing at anywhere from $590.00 to $650.00 per month.
-See?
-Not every low price tag brings criminal activity, after all!
+It’s cheaper than other neighborhoods, with a one bedroom apartment leasing at anywhere from $590.00 to $650.00 per month.

 Bethel, Eugene’s largest neighborhood, is located on the far west side of the city.
 Because it’s larger, there’s also a larger variety of one bedroom apartment pricing, ranging from $650.00 to $760.00.

-Residents of Eugene have one of the shortest commutes to school or work in the country, spending just over 16 minutes getting to work or school.
+Residents of Eugene have one of the shortest commutes in the country, spending just over 16 minutes.
 The Lane Transit District (LTD) handles public transportation in Eugene, which is primarily by bus, and even has its own bus lanes to avoid slowdowns during peak hours, something most cities can’t brag about.
-Since it’s a community that takes pride in “green” living and generally appreciates the natural environment that surrounds the city, it’s no surprise that bike culture, and all those associated activities (Riding, admiring, wearing funny helmets, and gawking at price tags) is also very popular.
+Since it’s a community that takes pride in “green” living and generally appreciates the natural environment that surrounds the city, it’s no surprise that bike culture is also very popular.
 Last year, Bicycling magazine named Eugene the fifth most bicycle friendly city in the US.
 The League of American Bicyclists named Eugene as one of the top 10 bicycling cities in America in 2009.
 Really, we weren’t joking about that.
 So grease your bike chain and check your air pressure, just not simultaneously!
 Again, we’re not joking about that, doing such a thing is very impractical.

 Eugene, Oregon is an interesting city considering all it has to offer.
-The big city aspects we’ve come to expect (crime rate, varying neighborhoods) are all accounted for, but coupled with that small college town vibe.
-If that wasn’t enough, the penchant for the outdoors just completes the whole “Hey, wait a minute” reaction most people get when studying the place on paper.
-While these all make Eugene a very diverse city, it also means your apartment search won’t come with a list of cookie-cutter styles; whatever you’re looking for in style, price, and neighborhood, you can find it in Eugene.
-Get ready to appreciate college football a lot more, by the way.
-Consider moving “ducks” to the top of your “favorite animals” list, too.
+The big city aspects we’ve come to expect are all accounted for, but coupled with that small town vibe.
+It means your apartment search won’t come with a list of cookie-cutter styles; whatever you’re looking for in style, price, and neighborhood, you can find it in Eugene.
 Happy hunting!

 Apartment List is your go-to rental site for your apartment search.
 Browse thousands of new listings every day to give you the largest selection of cheap 1 bedroom, 2 bedroom and 3 bedroom apartments for rent in Eugene.
 Find studios, condos, townhomes, and homes in your favorite neighborhoods.
 You can search for all utilities paid apartments, and pet-friendly homes with the tap of a button.
 With more available listings than Craigslist, you're sure to find a house for rent on Apartment List.